hazelcast-guides/stream-processing-fundamentals/README.md

 > **TO DO**
 >
-> In the Viridian Console, click on "Connect Cluster" next to your cluster then, select "Advanced Setup" and
+> In the Viridian Console, click on "Connect Cluster" next to your cluster, then select "Advanced Setup" and
 > Download the keystore file for your cluster as shown below.
 Unzip the downloaded file and place it directly
 > inside of the "stream-processing-fundamentals" directory.
 You will also need the discovery
 > token, truststore password and cluster id that are displayed on the that screen.